Steven24K/CodeGenPHP/README.md

 To compile in watch mode:
 `yarn watch`

-Start the generator:
+Start the generator (without compiling):
 `yarn start`

 or

-`yarn generate` to compile and run after each other
+`yarn generate` to compile the latest Typescript files and run the generator.